Bhagya-Peramuna/Bhagya_Intern_Training/README.md

 Shapes needed to print the images are created in the "common"package and reused when needed.
 The programme is coded and complied using intelij IDE.

 There are three main programmes;
-Package name          Main programme
-face                  Main
+face package -> FaceApplication ,
-tree                  TreeAppliation
+tree package -> TreeAppliation ,
-person                PersonMain
+person -> PersonMain